What is the Transition Orientation Program?

 8. ACCOMMODATIONS: If you are coming in the night before and need accommodations, please click here for a list of hotel options.

 required online module information

 Upon admission, you can start learning more about WMU!
 Check out the MANDATORY online resource “Transition Orientation Modules.”
 This resource is a series of eight online modules that cover important topics like University structure, WMU ID, academic advising, parking, financial aid, writing center, computer center, recreation, graduate programs, the Kalamazoo community and more.
 You can log into the modules at any time day or night and as often as you like.
-ALL INCOMING TRANSFER AND ANY CONTEMPORARY STUDENTS (22+) MUST COMPLETE, AT A MINIMUM, THE FIRST FIVE MODULES.
+ALL INCOMING TRANSFER AND ADULT LEARNER STUDENT (22+) MUST COMPLETE, AT A MINIMUM, THE FIRST FIVE MODULES.
+Returner and second bachelor students are encourage do complete the modules.
 Deadline for completion: Summer I, II and Fall students have until October 1.
 Spring students have until February 1.
 A registration hold will be placed on the academic record if not completed by the deadline.